jchristn/DatabaseWrapper/README.md

 - Programmatic table creation and removal (drop)
 - Built-in sanitization

-## New in v2.0.1
+## New in v2.0.2

-- Change Sqlite timestamp fields from NUMERIC to TEXT
+- Fix Sqlite field name encapsulation character

 ## A Note on Sanitization